The strong amalgamation property into union: The Strong Amalgamation Property into Union.

 \begin{definition} \labbel{jepdef} The joint embedding property is the special instance of AP when the structure $\mathbf C$ is empty.
 In detail, a class $\mathcal K$ of structures for the same language has the \emph{joint embedding property} (JEP) if, for every $\mathbf A, \mathbf B \in \mathcal K$, there are a structure $\mathbf D \in \mathcal K$ and embeddings $ \iota: \mathbf A \rightarrowtail \mathbf D$ and $ \kappa: \mathbf B \rightarrowtail \mathbf D$. \end{definition}

 In Section \ref{jep} we shall present and study variations on JEP in the same spirit of Definition \ref{sapu}.

 \begin{remark} \labbel{jepeq} As mentioned, when we allow the empty structure, JEP is a special instance of AP.
-However, there are cases in which it is not convenient to consider the empty structure or, plainly, such a structure does not exist, e.~g., when the language has some constant.
+However, there are situations in which it is not convenient to consider the empty structure or, plainly, such a structure does not exist, e.~g., when the language has some constant.

-Nevertheless, assuming AP for nonempty structures, we can always reduce ourselves to a situation in which JEP holds.
-In fact, under AP for nonempty structures, if we set $\mathbf A \sim \mathbf B$ when $\mathbf A $ and $ \mathbf B $ can be joint embedded into some $\mathbf D$ as in Definition \ref{jepdef}, then $ \sim$ turns out to be an equivalence relation, hence JEP holds when restricted to each equivalence class.
+Nevertheless, even assuming AP only for nonempty structures, we can always reduce ourselves to a situation in which JEP holds.
+As well-known, assuming AP for nonempty structures, if we set $\mathbf A \sim \mathbf B$ when $\mathbf A $ and $ \mathbf B $ can be joint embedded into some $\mathbf D$ as in Definition \ref{jepdef}, then $ \sim$ turns out to be an equivalence relation, hence JEP holds when restricted to each equivalence class.
 Clearly, AP is maintained relative to each equivalence class, so that we have both AP and JEP on each equivalence class. \end{remark}

 If $\mathcal K$ is a class of finitely generated structures in a countable language, a \emph{Fra\"\i ss\'e limit} of $\mathcal K$ is a countable ultrahomogeneous structure of age $\mathcal K$.
 See \cite[Section 7.1]{H} for details.
 A countable (up to isomorphism) hereditary class $\mathcal K$ with AP and JEP has a Fra\"\i ss\'e limit \cite[Theorem 7.1.2]{H}.